Petr Kien: Works

 Between his arrival to Terezín in 1941 and his deportation to Auschwitz, Kien was officially the director of the Technical Drawing Office of the Jewish Self Administration.
 Using stolen paper, he sketched many depictions of living conditions in the Terezin ghetto.
 These works are among the most important works documenting that Terezin was a concentration camp rather than the model Jewish settlement the Nazis portrayed to outsiders.
 His works accurately reflect that its inhabitants were confined in inhuman conditions and treated severely.
+681 of these works are now held in the archive of the Wiener Holocaust Library in London.

 Kien also wrote the libretto to Viktor Ullmann's Der Kaiser von Atlantis, a one-act chamber opera that was composed in (originally on the back of a deportation list due to a lack of paper) and rehearsed in Terezin between 1943 and 1944 but never performed there.
+The original libretto is held by the Wiener Holocaust Library.
 It was first performed in 1975 in Amsterdam and was recorded for Decca in Leipzig in 1990.
 An English Touring Opera production was performed at the Royal Opera House in London and toured England in 2012.
 He developed many works and he loved art.